 You can grab some dried red bell pepper dices for your dog from Barry Farm on Amazon.

 Effects Of Excess Red Bell Pepper

 Be careful with the amounts you give your dog, however.
-Too much red bell pepper and your dog will suffer from diarrhea or some forms of stomach upset.
+Too much red bell pepper and your dog will suffer from diarrhea or some forms of stomach upset which you will need the help of the best low protein dog food.
 The dog’s digestive system is made to digest meat, and therefore you only need to give it moderate amounts of vegetables.